victorgarciaesgi/regle/docs/src/introduction/index.md

 # Introduction

-Regle (French word for "rule") is a Typescript first form validation library made for Vue 3.
+Regle (French word for "rule") is a Typescript-first form validation library made for Vue 3.
 I'm a lover and long-time user of Vuelidate API, so Regle's is be greatly inspired by it.

 Regle is about bringing type safety and great DX to simple or complex Form.